hhilbig/democ_support_us/README.md

-Data and code to replicated all figures and tables from "Is White American support for democracy declining as they approach minority status?"
+The repository contains data and code to replicate all figures and tables from "Is White American support for democracy declining as they approach minority status?"
 (A. Hager / H. Hilbig).
 Please contact hhilbig@ucdavis.edu in case there are questions.